 Once you get ready to wrap it up you can reiterate important points in the story which can further emphasize the main goal of your press release.
 This can act as an additional way to finish off your press release in a strong and effective way.

 The company profile and background component of the press release should be included at the end of the press release.
-This is a very common practice that is used in order to give credit to the company behind the press release.
+This is a very common practice that is used in to give credit to the company behind the press release.

 This should be very simple and straightforward and should function as a way for people to find your website and more information about your business